NEUROIMAGING / MAGNETIC RESONANCE

 • initially bright DWI signal decreases within a few days to become hypointense in later stages

-• low signal on the ADC map increases in the subacute stage with temporal pseudo-normalization of the ADC map during the second week; in the chronic stage, ADC values remain increased
+• low signal on the ADC map increases during the subacute stage, with temporal pseudo-normalization of the ADC map occurring in the second week; in the chronic stage, ADC values remain increased

-• DWI allows assessment of ischemic penumbra (DWI/FLAIR and DWI/PWI mismatch)
+• DWI allows for the assessment of ischemic penumbra (demonstrated by DWI/FLAIR or DWI/PWI mismatch)

-• DWI changes are not specific to ischemia – they can occur in any transport disorder (edema), such changes are often reversible, and lesions are not hypointense on the ADC map) – see the table above
+• DWI changes are not specific to ischemia; they can occur in any transport disorder (e.g., edema).
+Such changes are often reversible, and lesions are not hypointense on the ADC map (refer to the table above)

-• decreased T2 signal leads to the T2 blackout phenomenon (hypointense DWI)
+• decreased T2 signal leads to the T2 blackout phenomenon (hypointense area on DWI)

 • infections (abscess, toxoplasmosis, aspergillosis)